andrewinnocent/pic-some-app/z_challenge.md

 # Challenge

-1. Change the plus icon to a filled shopping cart icon when an image is already in the cart.
-This should display whether the image is being hovered or not (like the favorite icon).
+Change the cart icon in the header to display the full cart icon if there are any items in the cart

-Icon to use when item already in cart:
-<i className="ri-shopping-cart-fill cart"></i>

-2. Make it so clicking the little shopping cart icon on the image removes the item from the cart
+Full class name to use WHEN ITEMS IN CART:
+"ri-shopping-cart-fill ri-fw ri-2x"

+Full class name to use WHEN CART IS EMPTY:
+"ri-shopping-cart-line ri-fw ri-2x"